 - (a) All members and alternates of Town Bodies shall have the powers and duties conferred and imposed on them by the General Statutes, the provisions of this Charter, and the regulations or by-laws of and for the body on which they serve.
 Members and alternates of appointive Town Bodies shall also be subject to the powers and duties prescribed by ordinance, if such ordinance exists. - (b) The rules contained in the then current edition of Robert's Rules of Order Newly Revised shall govern in all cases to which they are applicable and in which they are not inconsistent with this Charter and any special rules of order that may be adopted. - (c) All elected and appointive Town Bodies may make rules for the conduct of their meetings and the manner for accomplishing their duties.
-Such rules shall be filed with the Town Clerk. - (d) The First Selectman shall be an ex officio member of all Town Bodies, but without vote and not counted for the purpose of having a quorum except as a member of the Board of Selectmen.
-The First Selectman shall be given reasonable notice of all meetings of Town Bodies by their chairmen or secretaries, and may in writing appoint another member of the Board of Selectmen to represent him or her at any meeting of such Town Body. - (e) All elective and appointive officers, before they enter on their duties, shall take the oath or affirmation prescribed by Article XI, Section 1 of the Constitution of the State of Connecticut, as follows: "You do solemnly swear (or affirm, as the case may be) that you will support the Constitution of the United States and the Constitution of the State of Connecticut, as long as you continue to be a citizen thereof, and that you will faithfully discharge, according to law, the duties of the office of to the best of your abilities.
+Such rules shall be filed with the Town Clerk.
+Should any such rules be in conflict with this Charter or the General Statutes, this Charter or the General Statutes, as applicable, shall prevail. - (d) The First Selectman shall be an ex officio member of all Town Bodies, but without vote and not counted for the purpose of having a quorum except as a member of the Board of Selectmen.
+The First Selectman shall be given reasonable notice of all meetings of Town Bodies by their chairmen or secretaries, and may in writing appoint another member of the Board of Selectmen to represent him or her at any meeting of such Town Body. - (e) All elective and appointive officers, before they enter on their duties, shall take the oath or affirmation prescribed by Article XI, Section 1 of the Constitution of the State of Connecticut, as follows: "You do solemnly swear (or affirm, as the case may be) that you will support the Constitution of the United States and the Constitution of the State of Connecticut, as long as you continue to be a citizen thereof, and that you will faithfully discharge, according to law, the duties of the office of \\\\\\ to the best of your abilities.
 So help you God."
 No other oath or affirmation shall be required.